tii-qfoundry/SOP/Shutdown.md

 # Cleanmroom Shutdown Routine.
 > [!NOTE]
 > The Cleanroom should in general not be shutdown unless systems will be out of operation for over a month or maitenance schedules requires so.
-Equipment will always change their operational conditions after a shutdown an fabrication recipes need to be tuned accordingly.
+Equipment will always change their operational conditions after a shutdown and fabrication recipes need to be tuned accordingly.
 Some equipment components will have their lifetime reduced when subject to shutdowns.

 > [!WARNING]
-> When the substrate holder is heated, it needs to cool down in the vented load-lock chamber until it reaches a temperature below 50C (approximately 30 min) before any additional process is carried.
+> Turbo pumps need to come to full stop before vent lines are closed to avoid them staying at mechanical resonance points for long time.

 | Reference | Publication Date | Revision |
 |----|----|----|